Enovix Corporation (ENVX) Shares Down Despite Recent Market Volatility

-Enovix Corporation (NASDAQ: ENVX)’s stock price has decreased by -3.16 compared to its previous closing price of 8.86. but the company has seen a -1.27% decline in its stock price over the last five trading sessions.
+Enovix Corporation (NASDAQ: ENVX)’s stock price has decreased by -0.90 compared to its previous closing price of 8.87.
+Despite this, the company has experienced a -5.18% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Enovix Corporation (NASDAQ: ENVX) Right Now?